Email MeJudith D. Grimaldi

 Ms. Grimaldi’s perspective on the issues facing the mid-life individual is unique; it was shaped by more than a decade of field experience as a social worker.
 In this capacity, Ms. Grimaldi served as Director of a local hospital’s Community Care Organization serving families facing chronic illness and an adjunct professor in Gerontology at Marymount Manhattan College.
 In addition, she was a Community Relations and Family Coordinator at South Beach Psychiatric Center of Brooklyn and Staten Island, New York.
 Each of these positions provided her with unique, first-hand encounters with the day-to-day impact of aging and disability on individuals and their families.

 As an attorney for over 20 years, Ms. Grimaldi has represented the rights of the Aged and disabled.
 She has special expertise on planning for the pre and post retirement years.
 Her particular focus is on family caregivers and homecare.
 Ms. Grimaldi is a Certified Elder Law Attorney.
-She has been named one of “New York’s Women Leaders in the Law 2012”, by New York Magazine and after an extensive peer review and rating process, New York Magazine has named her one of New York’s “Best Lawyers” 2008 to 2015, and has also been named “Super Lawyer” 2009 to 2014.
+She has been named one of “New York’s Women Leaders in the Law 2012”, by New York Magazine and after an extensive peer review and rating process, New York Magazine has named her one of New York’s “Best Lawyers” 2008 to 2016, and has also been named to the “Super Lawyers” list from 2009 through 2015.
 She is also Peer Review Rated for ethical standards and legal ability through Martindale-Hubbell, and is currently an adjunct professor of Brooklyn Law School.

 Ms. Grimaldi is the Immediate Past President of the National Academy of Elder Law Attorneys (NAELA), New York Chapter, she is a member of NAELA’s Council of Advanced Practitioners (CAP), and a past member of CAP’s Steering Committee.
 She is past Chair of the New York City Bar Association’s Legal Problems of the Aging Committee, Treasurer of the New York State Bar Association’s Elder Law Section, Co-Chair of the Health Issues Committee of the New York State Bar Association’s Elder Law Section, Charter member of the Academy of Special Needs Planners and the National Academy of Elder Law Attorneys, and active in the Senior Issue Committee of New York City’s Community Board 10, where she is currently working on developing a Bay Ridge Age Friendly Improvement District.
 Ms. Grimaldi has been AV-rated by Martindale-Hubbell, and has authored an upcoming book, “5@55”, a primer for essential legal tools for estate planning.